osposweb/osposweb.github.io/Getting-Started-installations.md

 7. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/application/database/database.sql`

-8. **Configure** the OSPOS index page and encription key, this its by editing the config and htaccess files, can be bypassing but strong recommended set the encryption key at `application/config/config.php` with your owcurrently for security.
+8. **Configure** the OSPOS index page and encryption key this its by editing the config and htaccess files, can be bypassing but strong recommended set the encryption key at `application/config/config.php` with your owcurrently for security.

 9. **Browsing** using the web browser and run from `http://localhost/public` or better `http://127.0.0.1/public`